-Supportive Care services at Regional Cancer Care provide care for patients and their families during and after cancer treatment.
-These services are designed to support patients and families throughout the cancer journey.
-Supportive Care services are provided in four general areas:
+Supportive Care professionals at the Regional Cancer Centre provide services for patients and their families during and after cancer treatment.
+These services are meant to help you and your family through your cancer journey.

-Information on each of these areas is provided below.
+Information on each of these services is listed below.

 The Indigenous Patient Navigator is available for guidance and support when you and your family are unfamiliar with medical systems, do not speak English, and/or have travelled a long distance for treatment.